WebexCC-SA/LAB-3354/docs/lab3_queueScroller.md

 > ---

 #### Use map to create an unordered list item for each item returned in the query
+!!! abstract
     In this line of code you are going set the value of the state **queueStats** using map on the JSON results from the Graph QL query.
 For each item in the array of queue information, you are going to create a list item of an unordered list using an html template.
 Each list item will include; the queue name, number of contacts, and how long the contact has been in the queue.
 > In the try section of the getStats method, below the line `const result = await response.json();`:
 > ??? challenge "Insert this updated line of code using the information from JSON path Finder:<br> this.queueStats = await result.(JSON path to the array items).map((item: any) =>{})"
     <copy>this.queueStats = await result.data.task.tasks.map((item: any) => {})</copy>